Skip to Content

 Acclimating New Pets to Human Interaction

-Once they’re comfortable with your presence, try gentle touches near their mid-body, building trust through consistent, brief interactions.
+Gradually progress to gentle touches at mid-body, building trust through consistent, brief interactions.

 Safe Handling Techniques